-Autoimmune dysfunction is common in adults and children and can be linked to a wide range of symptoms, including: skin rashes and irritation, chronic fatigue, joint pain or swelling, digestive issues, and swollen lymph nodes.
+Autoimmune dysfunction is common in adults and children and can be linked to a range of symptoms, including skin rashes and irritation, chronic fatigue, joint pain or swelling, digestive issues, and swollen lymph nodes.

-Here’s a list of great, clean products that reduce your exposure to these environmental toxins that may help ward off those autoimmune issues.
+Here’s a list of clean, non-toxic products that reduce your exposure to these environmental toxins that may help ward off those autoimmune issues.

-First off, we wouldn’t be us if we didn’t say it — you spend one-third of your life in bed, and your body absorbs as much as 80 percent of what it comes into contact with.
+We spend one-third of our life in bed, and our body absorbs as much as 80 percent of what it comes into contact with.

-You need sheets that aren’t processed with formaldehyde, and you need a bed that isn’t made of polyurethane.
+That’s why it’s a good idea to invest in sheets and bedding that aren’t processed with formaldehyde, and a bed that isn’t made of polyurethane.